masuma131/Imaginary-Maze-Game/README.md

 - Build the project in MCUXpresso IDE.
 - Flash the program to the board by clicking the debug/run button.

-## Future Plans
-The project has exciting prospects for enhancements, including:
-- **Audio Feedback**: Provide auditory signals for collisions, movements, and success to improve accessibility for visually impaired players.
-- **Vibration Feedback**: Integrate haptic feedback for users with both hearing and visual impairments.
-- **Advanced Game Logic**: Offer different game modes and improve motion detection.
-- **Random Maze Generation**: Use algorithms to dynamically generate mazes for unique gameplay experiences.
-- **Multiplayer Mode**: Enable wireless communication for multiplayer functionality.

 ## How to Play
 1. Power on the FRDM-K66F board.
 2. Tilt the board to navigate through the invisible maze.